 With your help, BvB Dallas has been able to raise over $3.5 Million Dollars for Alzheimer’s research and care in North Texas over the past 9 years.
 But it’s not enough.
 A staggering 5 million Americans are living with Alzheimer’s Disease today, which will cost the nation over $236 BILLION in 2016 alone.
 Your donation to BvB Dallas will go directly to those living with Alzheimer’s, and those fighting to find a cure.

-BvB Dallas is providing funding for The Discovery Group, a strength-based program aiming to optimize the abilities of individuals with early stage Alzheimer’s disease.
-BvB’s funding will also help expand the program to create and pilot targeted education for caregivers, community workshops, and professional seminars that can be replicated throughout the community for a broader impact.
+BvB will continue funding The Discovery Group, a strength-based program aiming to optimize the abilities of individuals with early stage Alzheimer’s disease.
+BvB’s 2018 funding will also help expand the program to create and pilot targeted education for caregivers, community workshops, and professional seminars that can be replicated throughout the community for a broader impact.